5 Key Factors to Pinpoint Your Technology Differentiator

 Content marketing involves providing a steady stream of useful information to potential clients or influencers.
 Think educational rather than promotional.
 Over time, potential clients learn how you approach problems and develop trust in your firm.
 When they need assistance, your firm is at the top of their list.
 Content marketing relies on winning clients by sharing something of value rather than trying to persuade or “sell” them.
 As such, it is a great way to call out your differentiators, build a brand, and generate leads.

 The strength of a Visible Expert’s personal brand transfers to the entire firm by virtue of the “Halo Effect,” so well known in the marketing community.
-In the same way, as a university becomes more prestigious when it has a Nobel Prize winning faculty member, so too a professional services firm benefits by having a nationally known, high-profile expert on its team.
+In the same way, as a university becomes more prestigious when it has a Nobel Prize winning faculty member, so too a professional services firm benefits by having a nationally known industry thought leader on its team.

 5. Soul Searching Your Expertise

 What industry verticals do you already have strength in?
 What kind of services are you good at delivering?
 Where do you offer the most value and enjoy the greatest success?
-Most established firms have a large number of industry/service combinations to consider, since growth has often been opportunistic.
+Most established firms have a large number of industry or service combinations to consider, since growth has often been opportunistic.

 Because the differentiators on which you develop your brand are so central to the ongoing success of your firm, they should be a matter of focus and investment.
 In reality, this is rarely the case.
 Because so few competitors are giving brand building and differentiators the attention they require, you have a great opportunity to benefit and gain a meaningful competitive advantage.